port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Humanitec/create-humanitec-application.md

 import GithubDedicatedRepoHint from '../../\_github_dedicated_workflows_repository_hint.mdx' import HumanitecApplicationBlueprint from './blueprints/_humanitec_application_blueprint.mdx'

-# Creae Application In Humanitec
+# Create Application In Humanitec

 ## Overview
 This self service guide provides a comprehensive walkthrough on how to create an application in Humanitec from Port using Port's self service actions.